arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

 - `remove-satellite-joins` _(Enterprise Edition only)_:
   optimizes *Scatter-*, *Gather-* and *RemoteNode*s for SatelliteCollections and SatelliteGraphs away.
+Executes the respective query parts on each participating DB-Server independently, so that the results become available ocally without network communication.
   Depends on *remove-unnecessary-remote-scatter* rule.

 - `remove-unnecessary-remote-scatter`:
   will appear if a RemoteNode is followed by a ScatterNode, and the ScatterNode